 Because of the restrictions and deadlines involved, it is very important that students be in contact with the Academic Affairs office regarding dual enrollment.
 There may be circumstances where a dual enrollment course can be considered a student’s sixth class of the day.
 For example students who have completed all courses in a subject area such as math or foreign language.

-A second opportunity available is online courses through the Jesuit Virtual Learning Academy.
-Some courses offered through the JVLA are approved as a sixth course in a student’s schedule.
+A second opportunity available is online courses through the Arrupe Virtual Learning Institute (AVLI).
+Some courses offered through the AVLI are approved as a sixth course in a student’s schedule.
 All others are available for student enrichment.
-JVLA courses will be shown on transcripts and used in GPA calculations, an exception to our rule of excluding grades from “other schools”.
-JVLA courses have a cost of $335 for year-long courses and $240 for semester courses.
+AVLI courses will be shown on transcripts and used in GPA calculations, an exception to our rule of excluding grades from “other schools”.
+Please contact the Academic Affairs Office regarding course fees.
 There may also be additional AP testing fees.